LennyCastaneda/terraform-core-task/README.md

-# MAIN - Infrastructure As Code
+# Terraform Core Task - Infrastructure As Code

 This repo defines the infrastructure code for development environent